 C. Pitch close to your laundry – I often pitch near to a bush or tree so that I can hang my washing off it!
 Proximity to the hanging location means that you won’t cycle off without that jersey!

-D. Pitch next to a wall/fence etc. – when you pitch then other campers may arrive after you.
+D. Pitch next to a wall/fence etc. – when you pitch in a nice open space other campers may arrive after you.
 You can return to your tent to find yourself next to a family with several children playing ball games and listening to loud music.
 As a consequence I usually pitch on the edge of something and near to a hedge, wall or fence.
-After pitching I then leave the site for whatever reason.
-When I return at least I know one side of me won’t have changed from when I pitched.
+After pitching if I then leave the site for whatever reason when I return at least I know one side of me won’t have changed from when I pitched.

 F. Bike Storage thoughts – this is easy if you pitch next to a fence, tree or wall where you can lock and store your bike in close proximity.
 I like to sleep close to my steed.
 If you have no way of leaning the bike up then I turn it upside down and it rests on the saddle (covered) and handlebars.
 I don’t fit my bike with a stand – they just seem, to me, like extra weight to haul up a mountain!
 I always lock up the bike overnight.

 I never take a pitch with an electric hook up.
-I charge my electrics using the shaving socket in washrooms.
+I charge my electrics using the shaving socket in washrooms or during the day at restaurant stops.
 I’ve never had a any worries about theft even when I have left items unattended for a couple of hours (however, I am confident that the campsite was not full of shady characters).
-You will find a lot of threads on forums discussing charging devices on cycle tours.
+You will find a lot of threads on forums discussing charging devices, not least with solar panels or dynamos in the wheel hub, on cycle tours.
 It’s one of those forum topics that gets lots of people engaged.
 I just maximise any time I am near a socket during the day and night.
 (I also carry a power bar for emergencies).
 I have never had a problem and that includes a fairly ‘thirsty’ iPad to charge.
+To this end I carry a couple of adaptors and maybe a couple of the same type of cables (that more than one device uses) so that when I find sockets I optimise my charging opportunities.

-as I wrote in the INTRODUCTION then everyone has a system and this is the kit that supports my travelling:
+As I wrote in the INTRODUCTION everyone has a system and this camping kit supports the way I want to travel but there will be other solutions.

 A. Tent – I use a one-man freestanding tent.
-It is lightweight and as it is freestanding then it can be pitched on hard standing.
-When travelling in rainy weather then it may be more comfortable to pitch under, say, a pavilion roof.
+It is lightweight and as it’s freestanding it can be pitched on hard standing.
+When travelling in rainy weather it may be more comfortable to pitch under, say, a pavilion roof.
 This is difficult with a tent that only stands up with tent pegs (being driven into softer ground).

-As it is a ‘one man’ tent then it is very small inside.
+As it’s a ‘one man’ tent then it is very small inside.
 This means that when you are in the tent you need to be very organised to know where everything is.
 Overnight I only leave the bike outside.
 That means I keep my panniers inside the tent.
-If it is raining then you have to pack inside the tent in a very cramped and busy space.
-This is preferable to getting all your clothing ands bedding wet in the rain!
+If it is raining then you have, the next morning, to pack inside the tent in a very cramped and busy space.
+This is preferable to getting all your clothing and bedding wet in the rain!
 It is only by practise that you’ll work out a sequence of what to do first.

 E. Chair – In Europe (only) I carry a Helinox foldable chair.
 This is lightweight and makes a very comfortable seat.
 This may be seen by many as an indulgence.
 Benches and tables are few and far between on European sites.
 Sitting on your backside on the ground or even on the airbed is not comfortable.
 Also from a seated position you can cook more easily.